 The narrative identity approach on esports by Xue, Newman and Du (2019) dives deep into the continuous building of a persona in the digital world.
 This concept is useful to highlight the inter-connectivity players have with media to showcase their identity.
 Players have a plethora of social media to choose from for connecting with each other and the community.
 In their article, it is argued that "it is certainly the case that the construction of community identity is bounded to narrating process.
 That is, these public stories of belonging and being in the realm of esports not only refer to individual experiences, attitudes, or identities, but link the narrator to the collectivising potentialities presented by the emerging esports modalities (the commercial possibilities of professional gaming, the social possibilities of an immersive and integrated digital media environment, the cultural possibilities of a new, faceless world of digital actors looking to map out the cultural norms of the realm)" (p.12-13).
+This quote has much to unfold, but in short it comes down to the idea that storytelling creates a link between esports personalities and the community, while also shaping the norms and culture of the esports ecosystem.

 Storytelling methods often contain a protagonist and antagonist; hero and villain.
-However, within esports, the line between who are the heroes and who are the villains are much less clear, as both parties of a match are striving for the same goal: to win and be the best out of the competition.
+However, within esports, the line between who are the heroes and villains are much less clear, as both parties of a competitive match are striving for the same goal: to win and be the best out of the competition.
 Yet, how do we people pick a side or create a narrative out of the situation?
 In Cunliffe & Coupland's (2012) article on embodied narrative sensemaking, they conclude that "we make sense in everyday narrative performances, evolving accounts and struggles to create meaning from fragmentary, multiple and contested narratives.
 Sensemaking is temporal in at least two ways: in the moment of performance we draw on past experiences, present interactions and future anticipations, and second, we plot narrative coherence across time" (p.83).
 Especially the latter sentence of this quote is useful to gain insight on what goes on in a person's mind before they pick a side.
 In contrast to traditional sports, most esports organizations do not have a clear geographical based location (e.g. New York Yankees or LA Lakers), thus it might be less straightforward to decide who to root for, based on where you live.
 Usually, there is a favourite to win a match; this is the team or player that has a higher perceived chance to win, often dependent on their previous performances and statistics.
 Naturally, there are other things to take into account, such as how a competitor performs under pressure and what kind of flow they are in at the moment of the match.
 There can also be 'underdogs', competitors that are less likely to win based on statistics, but still have the possibility to upset a favourite (Van Huynh, Rosen, and Bury, 2018).